Teresa Mendes FloresPrincipal Investigator

 Richard Cleminson is Professor of Hispanic Studies at the University of Leeds, United Kingdom.
 He has published on the history of sexuality in Iberia, concentrating on the history of eugenics, homosexuality and themes related to the labour movement.
 His most recent publications include Catholicism, race and empire: Eugenics in Portugal, 1900-1950 (Budapest/New York, 2014) and Anarchism and eugenics: An unlikely convergence (Manchester, 2019).
 Currently, he is working on a history of anticolonialism in Portugal between 1900 and 1940 and has published on this topic: Anarchism and anticolonialism in Portugal (1919-1926): Mário Domingues, A Batalha and black internationalism, in Journal of Iberian and Latin American Studies, 25(3), 2019, pp. 441-465.

-Joana Sobral FCT-NOVA intern in Conservation and Restoration
+Joana Sobral FCT-NOVA grantee in Conservation and Restoration

 Joana Sobral has a degree in Conservation and Restoration from FCT-NOVA (2019).
 She is an FCT-NOVA intern in the Photo Impulse project working as a photography conservator-restorer, with a grant from Foundation for Science and Technology.
 Her object of study comprises the photographic collections of the Geographic, Geodesic and Anthropological Missions of IICT/ULisboa.